-These project outputs have been disseminated through a book; a set of online strategy briefings and a policy paper aimed at a core audience of ICT and climate change strategists and policy-makers; and an international workshop that took forward both a policy and a future research agenda.
+These project outputs have been disseminated through two books; a set of online strategy briefings and a policy paper aimed at a core audience of ICT and climate change strategists and policy-makers; and an international workshop that took forward both a policy and a future research agenda.

 This website provides guidance, research knowledge and networking on the relation of ICTs to climate change mitigation, monitoring, strategy, adaptation and resilience in developing countries.
 See below for a summary of what each page provides.

 For more information, or to get involved, please contact us.

 - Books: Two online books analysing themes, strategic actions and case evidence on ICTs, climate change and development